datajoint/element-deeplabcut/docs/src/concepts.md

 ## Pose Estimation in Neurophysiology

-Neurophysiology is concerned not only with the inner workings of the brain, but the relationship between neural firings and environmental stimuli, natural behavior, or inferred cognitive states.
-One approach is to present a stationary subject with planned stimuli.
-More naturalistic paradigms permit spontaneous behavior, and add some mechanism measure subject responses.
-Through pose estimation, we capture the richness of a subject's natural behavior, which can then be paired with neuronal recordings.
+Studying the inner workings of the brain requires understanding the relationship between neural activity and environmental stimuli, natural behavior, or inferred cognitive states.
+Pose estimation is a computer vision method to track the position, and thereby behavior, of the subject over the course of an experiment, which can then be paired with neuronal recordings to answer scientific questions about the brain.

 Previous pose estimation methods required reflective markers placed on a subject, as well as multiple expensive high-frame-rate infrared cameras to triangulate position